-A decedent’s family members can get money in a wrongful death lawsuit.
+A decedent’s family members can get money in a wrongful death claim or lawsuit.
 Under Texas Civil Practice and Remedies Code § 71.004, only spouses, children, or an appointed executor can recover compensation.

-A personal injury lawyer can work with you to determine if your relationship to the decedent qualifies you for civil action.
+A personal injury lawyer from our team can work with you to determine if your relationship to the decedent qualifies you for civil action.
 Ensuring that you are eligible to pursue civil action is necessary before moving forward.

 The death of your loved one can leave you in a financial bind if you were dependent upon your lost family member’s income.
-A personal injury lawyer can determine if your relationship to the victim qualifies you under Texas law to pursue civil action for their death.
+A personal injury lawyer from our firm can determine if your relationship to the victim qualifies you under Texas law to pursue civil action for their death.

 Types of Compensation Possible in a Wrongful Death Case

 In addition to loss of income, the following types of compensation are often possible:

 A funeral is an unexpected and often expensive cost for those who did not prepare financially for a loss.
 The Federal Trade Commission (FTC) states that funeral costs can range into the thousands of dollars.
 When the death of your loved one is due to the negligence of another person, the liable party should pay for these costs—not you.

 How Do I know if I Have a Wrongful Death Case?

 Essentially, if we can prove that someone else’s negligence caused your loved one’s death, you may have a wrongful death case.
 Negligence may be intentional (such as in a criminal case) or unintentional.

 In some situations, negligence may be clear.
 For instance, if you lost a loved one in an accident caused by a drunk driver, this may be more straightforward to prove.
 However, some cases can be more complicated.
 We can work to gather the evidence necessary to show a direct link between someone else’s carelessness and your loved one’s passing.